MicrosoftDocs/customer-insights/ci-docs/data-prep-overview.md

 ## Contextual information on your data

-In addition to the data preparation report, Customer Insights provides contextual information related to the **Predictions** page.
+In addition to the data preparation report, Customer Insights provides contextual information related to the prediction models.
 Use this information to understand which prediction models are best suited to your data, before you go through the time and effort of configuration and running the model.
-Models labeled as **Ready to use** are most suited to your data while those labeled as **Not ready to use** are not.
+On the **Predictions** page, models labeled as **Ready to use** are most suited to your data while those labeled as **Not ready to use** are not.
 For any **Not ready to use** models, click the model card to see more contextual information, review the full data preparation report, and make the necessary fixes to your data per the guidance of the Issues and recommendations section.

 Details on which prediction models are ready or not to use are available in each out-of-box model card.
 Information on the data quality impacting each prediction model is available in the right-side pane when a model is selected.
 The header shows a data quality grade specific to prediction models with a link to the full data preparation report.